Moving Average Convergence Divergence (MACD) – Calculation and Explanation

 4. Insights provided by MACD

 The MACD lines do not have fixed levels for overbought and oversold signals like the RSI and MFI.
 Instead, they are based on comparing the two values (MACD and signal).
-Although the current state (negative or positive) is important it is also worthwhile to focus on the level and direction of the two lines in relation to the recent price movements of the selected share.
+Although the current state (negative or positive) is important, it is also worthwhile to focus on the level and direction of the two lines in relation to the recent price movements of the selected share.

-When the MACD and signal-line cross it is referred to as a signal-line crossover.
+When the MACD and signal-line cross, it is referred to as a signal-line crossover.
 In this situation, the divergence changes from negative to positive or the other way around.
 The most common interpretation is a recommendation to buy if the MACD line crosses up (positive) through the signal-line (bullish), or to sell if it crosses down (negative) through the signal-line (bearish).
 This crossing event is considered an indication that the trend in the stock price will continue in the direction of the crossover.

 A zero-crossover event occurs when the MACD series crosses the horizontal zero axis.
 This happens when there is no difference between the fast- and slow-moving averages of the price series.
 A change from positive to negative MACD is interpreted as bearish, and from negative to positive as bullish.
 Zero crossovers provide evidence of a change in the direction of a trend but less confirmation of its momentum than a signal line crossover.